Five Ways to get from Guatemala Airport to Lake Atitlán

 🚌 Book your shuttle from Guatemala Airport to Panajachel here

-Both of these companies offer a transfer to Panajachel, but they include a stop in Antigua.
+All of the transfers I’ve found include a stop in Antigua.
 So, you’ll get on a shuttle bus with a bunch of other travellers to Antigua, get off in the company’s office there, and wait for another shuttle bus to take you to Panajachel.
-The whole ride will take between 4.5 hours and 6 hours depending on the time of day that you travel, and it costs $42 with Guatego Travel or $40 with Adrenalina Tours.
+The whole ride will take between 4.5 hours and 6 hours depending on the time of day that you travel, and it costs around $40.

 Most shuttle services will drop you at the door of your final destination, but this does not seem to be the case with shuttles from Guatemala City Airport to Panajachel.
 But, don’t worry, Panajachel is pretty small so you’re unlikely to have a long walk on your hands when you arrive!